jeremiah-joh/dslibc/doc/sll.md

 `int sll_##name##_shrink(struct sll_##name *sll, const size_t len);`

 Shrinks the length of `sll` to `len`.
-It returns -1 as erro if `len` is greater than the length of `sll` or memory reallocation is failed.
+It returns -1 as erro if `len` is greater than the length of `sll` or memory deallocation is failed.

 ```c
 #include <stdlib.h>